 XDCR (Cross Data Center Replication) replicates data between clusters, providing protection against data center failure.
 Replication occurs from a specific bucket on the source cluster to a specific bucket on a target cluster.

 In its initial display, the XDCR screen provides a panel named Remote Clusters.
 This will list the clusters that have been defined as targets for replication.
 It also provides a panel named Outgoing Replications, which will list the replications that are in process between source and target clusters.

-To access the Security screen, click on the tab in the left-hand navigation bar:
+To access the Security screen, left-click on the tab in the left-hand navigation bar:

 This brings up the Security screen:

-The Security screen can be displayed in six distinct views, each corresponding to a separate area of security-management.
+The Security screen can be displayed in four distinct views, each corresponding to a separate area of security-management.
 These are accessed by means of tabs, distributed across the upper horizontal navigation bar.
-They are Users, Root Certificate, Client Certificate, Audit, Log Redaction, and Session.
+They are Users and Groups, Certificates, Audit, and Other Settings.
 For information on these screens, and links to further information on the security features they support, see Manage Security Settings.

-To access the Settings screen, click on the tab in the left-hand navigation bar:
+To access the Settings screen, left-click on the tab in the left-hand navigation bar:

 This brings up the Settings screen:

 The Settings screen allows configuration of a variety of important parameters within Couchbase Server.
 Like the Security screen, it provides multiple views, each corresponding to a separate feature set, and accessed by means of tabs, distributed across the upper horizontal navigation bar.
 The tabs are General (displayed by default), Auto-Compaction, Alerts, and Sample Buckets.